 The so-called frontal association cortex is localized within the area of the gyri frontales superior and medius.
-Frontal association cortex is comprised of prefrontal cortex and motor related areas except primary motor cortex.
-Prefrontal cortex is associated with processing of a variety of information received from different lobes and this information is passed to primary motor cortex.
+Frontal association cortex is comprised of prefrontal cortex and motor-related areas except for primary motor cortex.
+Prefrontal cortex is associated with the processing of a variety of information received from different lobes and this information is passed to the primary motor cortex.
 It regulates the behavior in response to the changing environment.
 Cognitive signals are passed to the motor areas.
 Based on the Brodmann areas, the frontal association cortex is within areas 9-11.
 The processing associated with higher mental abilities, such as planned actions, is carried out within the association cortex.

 Symptomatology associated with an injury in the area of the frontal association cortex

 An injury in this area results in deficits in the planning of actions, among other things.
 Moreover, it can result in general drive disorders that present as impaired thinking capacity and impaired concentration levels, as well as a reduction in spontaneous movements.

-Lesions predominantly situated in the orbital part of the frontal lobe (area 11) mainly result in impairment of the affective state.
+Lesions predominantly situated in the orbital part of the frontal lobe (area 11) mainly result in impairment of the effective state.
 Among other things, this can lead to uninhibited, suspicious and irascible behavior, and also to an exaggerated jocularity on the part of the patient.